The quest for a definitive answer to the question ‘how to make children happy’ seems futile.

 What’s a parent to do?

 If an answer seems impossible to find, it’s often because we are asking the wrong questions.
 Unless you are Einstein, but I’m not.
-That been the case, I’m going to ask a different question.
+That being the case, I’m going to ask a different question.

 Rather than wondering what children should ‘be’ like, and how parents can help children ‘be’ like that, I’m going to think about what our children will have to do by virtue of the fact that they are human beings.